TresAmigosSD/SMV/docs/user/getting_started.md

 The rest of this document assumes the above command was run to show what is generated and how to use it.

-**Note:**  User can skip to the "Run Example App" section if they are not interested in exploring the output from `smv_init.sh`
+**Note:**  User can skip to the "Run Example App" section if they are not interested in exploring the output from `smv-init`

 ### Example App Configuration Files